|

 the impetus coming from a modernising Islam.

 Epistemology.
-The change is from the reductionist view that
+The change is from the reductionist view

-of humans.
+for the kinship of humans.

 Religion.
 The change is from a narrowed concept of personal